Was Archbishop Bugnini a Freemason? Did Freemasons create the New Mass (Novus Ordo)?

 There are many sensitivities over what to call the Mass promulgated in 1570 and the Mass promulgated in 1969.
 Sometimes they are called the New Mass and the Traditional Mass, or the Novus Ordo and Tridentine.
 For the purposes of this article we will follow the language of Pope Benedict XVI, calling the Mass of 1570 the Extraordinary Form of the Mass, and the Mass of 1969 the Ordinary Form of the Mass.
 In some cases we will call it the Novus Ordo, in order to recognise it being new.

 We love the Extraordinary Form of the Mass.
 It is a beautiful expression of the celebration of the Eucharist and has been attended by faithful Catholics since it was promulgated in 1570.
-Many of the complaints about the changes that were implemented in the Novus Ordo.
+Many of the complaints about the changes that were implemented in the Novus Ordowere not in the Sacrosanctum Concilium.
 For instance, Vatican II said nothing about whether the Priest should face the people during consecration, the degree of vernacular that should be used, the style of music, alter girls, or whether we should receive Communion in the hand, or standing up.
 We have a full discussion on the new versus the old Mass here.
+Archbishop Lefebvre, the founder of the SSPX, voted for the Sacrosanctum Concilium which was headed up by Archbishop Bugnini, nor did he reject Vatican II.
+What he rejected was the current rites, promulgated in 1969, four years after the council, though he did not argue they were invalid.

 In the course of this debate some strong accusations have been leveled against Archbishop Bugnini, who was in charge of liturgical reform.
 The idea is that if he was a Freemason, then anything he was involved with would be corrupt, and should be ignored, including the Sacrosanctum Concilium and the Ordinary Form of the Mass.
 Our summary of the stories floating around the internet might be something like this: